PUP-MSC-Web-Development/FRONTEND-WORKSHOP/Exercises/README.md

 ![Welcome Banner Placeholder](welcome-banner.png)

 Welcome to the **Exercises Directory** of the Front-end Workshop Repository!
 This section is where theory meets practice.
-After exploring the resources in the **Documentations Directory**, it’s time to apply your skills and solidify your understanding through hands-on coding exercises.
+After exploring the resources in the **Documentations Directory**, it’s time to apply your skills and solidify your understanding through self-paced coding exercises.

 ---